aswinayyolath/stretch-kafka-docs/docs/setting-up-submariner.md

-# Setting Up Submariner
+# Setting up Submariner

-This guide explains how to install and configure Submariner to connect multiple Kubernetes clusters using Kind and OpenShift.
+This guide explains how to install and configure Submariner to connect multiple Kubernetes clusters using either Kind or OpenShift.

-## Installing the `subctl` Binary
+## Installing the `subctl` binary

 Submariner provides a script to download and install the latest subctl binary: